-With It’s smooth design, the Mushroom anchor is also much easier to retrieve than other types of anchors and it avoids snags on weeds and other bottom debris.
-This design also helps protect against dings and scratches in your board.
+With its smooth design, the Mushroom anchor is also much easier to retrieve than other types of anchors, and it avoids snags on weeds and other bottom debris.
+This design also helps protect against dings and scratches on your board.

-Here is an example of a Mushroom anchor listed on Amazon.
+Here is the Mushroom anchor that I recommend, listed on Amazon.

 Pros of a Mushroom Anchor

 - Holds well in soft bottoms.

 - Less likely to ding your paddle board than other anchors.

 - Easier to retrieve than other types of anchors.